The renal system has a critical role to play in the body. It ensures urine can be expelled from the body.

 Inflammation that affects the urethra may also lead to an obstruction.
 Various conditions may cause the urethra and other parts of the urinary tract to become inflamed.
 A urinary tract infection is only a single example.

 Nerve Health And Urinary Retention

-Another possible cause for acute urinary retention would be issued with the patient’s nerves.
+Another possible cause would be issues with the patient’s nerves.
 There are several nerves involved in the urination process.
 Sphincters and nerves are found around the neck of the bladder.
 The brain sends a signal to these nerves to relax when the man urinates.

 When there is an issue with the signaling between nerves, then urinary retention can occur in some cases.